patters-match/gba-emu-compilation-builders/README.md

 - HVCA:
   - Reconstructs FDS ROM headers if they are missing, which HVCA requires
   - A .cfg filename must match the filename of the game it targets
+- ZXAdvance:
+  - On first run use the ```-e``` builder option to extract the emulator from the Windows injector .exe file
+  - Will retrieve game-specific controls configurations from ZXA.INI

 ## Automation
 With a simple FOR loop the scripts can also create a standalone executable for each game in a folder.